joshuaneedham/Insdagram/README.md

 The **Like** table is join table links a user with a post.
 In addition to its own ID, the table consists of `post_id`, `user_id`, and a `timestamp`.
 A like `belongs_to` a post and a user, since it has foreign keys pointing to both.
 There are constraints so that a user may only like a given post once.

 The likes are created and rendered via a heart below each post.
 A user may click once to like a post and click again to remove that like.
 In addition, a user may double click an unliked post's photograph in order to like it.
 This is consistent with Instagram's user interface.
-Upon double clicking an unliked photo, a like i created and a white heart appears momentarily on the photo.
+Upon double clicking an unliked photo, a like is created and a white heart appears momentarily on the photo.

 ## Comments
 Users can comment on posts.
-In doing so, an AJAX request is sent to the database, and on completion, the comment is rendered on the post.
+This also utilizes React-Redux to pass data.
+In doing so, an AJAX request is sent to the database, and upon completion, the comment is rendered on the post.
+Upon success, the comment is rendered on a given
+**Post Index Item** without re-rendering the entire page.

+The **Comment** table consists of a `body`, `user_id`, `post_id`, and `timestamps`.
+A comment `belongs_to` a user and a post, since it has foreign keys pointing to both.
+A post must have a body in order to be entered into the database, as constraints exist to prevent empty entries.

 ## Follows
 Users can follow other users, and by doing so, the other user's posts appear in that user's feed.
-This utilized member routes, since the information necessary to create a follow (`follower_id` and `followed_id`) can be accessed through the **User controller**.
+This utilizes member routes, since the information necessary to create a follow (`follower_id` and `followed_id`) can be accessed through the **User controller**.

 ## Authentication